Every Day is Yoga Day

 - It certainly helps in dealing with stress-related conditions like acne, hair loss, dandruff, etc.

-- Helps you concentrate.
+- It helps you concentrate.

 - Relaxes your system.